21+ Best Countries To Teach Abroad

 7) Spain – Low cost country with relaxed work environment

-Want to live in an affordable European country where you can get paid a decent salary and not have to work crazy hours like in other countries?
-Teaching English in Spain through the auxiliares de conversacion may be for you.
+Want to live in an affordable European country where you can get paid a decent salary and not work crazy hours like in other countries?
+Teaching English in Spain through the auxiliaries de conversation may be for you.

 Pros:

-If you teach through the auxiliares de conversacion program, your salary will be anywhere from 700 Euros to 1000 Euros depending on where you teach for 12 hours a week.
-It’s not a lot of money, but you have time to pick up extra hours each week teaching English part time as a tutor or you could supplement your income with online teaching.
+If you teach through the auxiliaries de conversacion program, your salary will be anywhere from 700 Euros to 1000 Euros, depending on where you prepare for 12 hours a week.
+It’s not a lot of money, but you have time to pick up extra hours each week teaching English part-time as a tutor, or you could supplement your income with online teaching.

-You also get a work visa which allows you to travel Europe freely which is quite difficult if you’re North American.
+You also get a work visa allowing you to travel Europe freely, which is tricky if you’re North American.

 Cons: